 |Yellow||Caution||Tripping, falling and striking hazards.
 “Flammable, Keep Fire Away” labels on cabinets.
-Safety cans, containers for explosives, corrosives or unstable materials.|
+Safety cans and containers for explosives, corrosives or unstable materials.|

 |Orange||Warning||Parts of machinery or energized equipment that may cut, crush or otherwise injure.
 Inside of transmission guards for pulleys, gears, etc.|

 |Green||Safety||Location of first aid equipment.
-Location of safety equipment; respirators, safety showers, etc.|
+Location of safety equipment, respirators, safety showers, etc.|

-|Blue||Information||Signs, bulletin boards.
+|Blue||Information||Signs and bulletin boards.
 Specific railroad warnings against starting, using or moving equipment being repaired.|

 |Black, White, Yellow or Combination of Black with White or Yellow||Boundaries||Traffic or housekeeping markings.
 Stairways, directions and borders.|

 |Magenta or Purple on Yellow||Radiation Caution||X-ray, alpha, beta, gamma, neutron and proton radiation.|

 Several regulations refer to markings depending on the situation.
 The following are common situations where color-coded labels and tapes are needed.
 State and local codes may require more specific markings.